 Important update to get started

 EHF now uses the Fluxx online platform to manage our grantmaking process.
-To submit your LOI, you must register for a new account or log in to your existing account in EHF’s new grantee portal.
+To submit your LOI, you must register for a new account or log in to your existing account in EHF’s grant portal.
 First-time applicants first need to create an account and determine eligibility.
 Returning grantees, use your existing login and then reset your password.
-Click here to see detailed instructions on how to login to the grantee portal.

 EHF's GRANT APPLICATION PROCESS - From LOI to application